 The Quarterly Financial Report (QFR) is a survey of firms conducted quarterly by the US Census Bureau.
 The survey covers several sectors of the US economy: mining, manufacturing, and wholesale and retail trade firms.
-Since 2009, the survey has been broadened to include a selected set of firms in service industries.
 Surveyed firms are required to report an income and balance sheet statement each quarter.
-Data collected by the QFR is used by Bureau of Economic Analysis as an input in estimates of corporate profits for the national income and product accounts, as well as in various other official statistical publications such as the Flow of Funds.6
+Data collected by the QFR is used by the Bureau of Economic Analysis as an input in estimates of corporate profits for the national income and product accounts, as well as in various other official statistical publications such as the Flow of Funds.10